Joe Dunne: Cambridge United

 In 2015, Dunne joined Cambridge United as assistant to Shaun Derry.
 Following Derry's departure in February 2018, Dunne was appointed as interim manager of the club until the end of the season before being officially appointed as manager on a three-year deal in May 2018.
 However, he was sacked on 1 December 2018 due to poor results leaving the club 21st in the league table.

 Bristol Rovers

 On 22 February 2019, Dunne joined Graham Coughlan's coaching staff at Bristol Rovers on a voluntary basis until the end of the season.
 He was appointed as assistant manager in June 2019.
 Dunne was caretaker manager of Rovers for the FA Cup second round replay against Plymouth Argyle where he oversaw a 1-0 win.

 Mansfield Town

-Following Coughlan’s departure to Mansfield Town in December 2019, Dunne joined him at the Nottinghamshire club as assistant manager.
+Following Coughlan's departure to Mansfield Town in December 2019, Dunne joined him at the Nottinghamshire club as assistant manager.
 Dunne was sacked from the post on 28 October 2020.

 Stevenage

 Dunne joined League Two club Stevenage on 1 December 2020, taking on the role of assistant manager to Alex Revell.
-After a week in his new position, Dunne left his role at the club due to personal reasons.
+After a week in his new position, Dunne left his role at the club for personal reasons.